OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - getByID(integer id, conn): for given unit id return the associated unit object
 - getByName(string name, conn): for given unit name return the associated unit object.
 Return special value if does not exist.
 - getByUnitIndexMeter(integer unitIndex, conn): given a unit_index of a Unit.type.meter, return the associated unit id.
 - getByUnitIndexUnit(integer unitIndex, conn): given a unit_index of a Unit.type.unit, return the associated unit id.
-Must return special value if conversion does not exist - need to decide.
 - getSuffix(conn): return all units where suffix != ''
 - unitObject.update(conn): updates all other values for the id where all values are provided by the unitObject